 Special Educational Needs and Disability (SEND)

-Children may join us with SEND already identified.
+Some children may join us with SEND already identified.
 Others may be identified as potentially needing support that is ‘additional to and different from’ the provision available to all through the graduated response structure, teacher observation and assessment.
 In some cases, children will be provided with a personalised learning plan, which will be developed to support the child in meeting their outcome targets, particularly for those with an Education, Health and Care Plan (EHCP).
 Teachers will be expected to participate in the development of these plans to ensure the opportunity for inclusive learning is upheld.

 Where appropriate class teachers, with support from the Special Educational Needs Co-ordinator, (SENDCo) will place a child on the SEND Register.
 They will then develop a formal written plan to address the child's needs in the form of a Personal Support Plan (PSP).